-To give you a few starter ideas, we’ve compiled a list of lively careers that combine physical activity with a monthly paycheque.
+To give you a few starter ideas, we’ve compiled a list of lively careers that combine physical activity with a monthly paycheck.

-So, if you want to get away from the sedentary grind of the office, read on – these are the most active jobs in the world.
+So, if you want to get away from the sedentary grind of the office, read on.
+These are the 25 most active jobs in the world.

 1. Landscaper / Gardener